Persistent Charge and Spin Currents in a Ferromagnetic Hatano-Nelson Ring: Introduction

 Specifically, we study a dimerized HN ring with anti-Hermitian intradimer hopping~\cite{ganguly2025}, incorporating a uniform ferromagnetic ordering to explore spin-resolved persistent currents and their interplay with non-Hermiticity.
+The ferromagnetic configuration is chosen as the simplest magnetic background that breaks spin degeneracy while preserving translational symmetry, thereby allowing us to isolate the effects of non-Hermiticity on spin-dependent transport without additional complications arising from magnetic frustration or spatially varying textures.
 The system is modeled within the nearest-neighbor tight-binding framework.
 Persistent charge and spin currents in mesoscopic rings can be computed through different approaches, including the derivative method~\cite{byers1961,pc2}, the current operator formalism~\cite{spc08,maiti16}, and Green's function techniques~\cite{maiti14}.
-While the derivative method depends only on the eigenvalues of the Hamiltonian, both the current operator and Green’s function approaches require explicit knowledge of the eigenstates.
+While the derivative method depends only on the eigenvalues of the Hamiltonian, both the current operator and Green's function approaches require explicit knowledge of the eigenstates.
 In this work, we adopt the current operator formalism.